4paradigm/OpenMLDB/docs/en/use_case/taxi_tour_duration_prediction.md

 This article will use [The Problem of Predicting Taxi Travel Time on Kaggle](https://www.kaggle.com/c/nyc-taxi-trip-duration/overview) as an example to demonstrate how to use the combination of OpenMLDB and LightGBM to create a complete machine-learning application.

 Please note that this document employs a pre-compiled Docker image.
-If you wish to perform tests in your self-compiled and built OpenMLDB environment, you will need to configure and utilize the [Spark Distribution Documentation for Feature Engineering Optimization](https://openmldb.ai/docs/zh/main/tutorial/openmldbspark_distribution.html).
-Refer to the [Spark Distribution Documentation for OpenMLDB Optimization](https://chat.openai.com/tutorial/openmldbspark_distribution.md#openmldb-spark-distribution) and the [Installation and Deployment Documentation](https://chat.openai.com/deploy/install_deploy.md#modifyingtheconfigurationfileconftaskmanagerproperties) for more detailed information.
+If you wish to perform tests in your self-compiled and built OpenMLDB environment, you will need to configure and utilize the [Spark Distribution Documentation for Feature Engineering Optimization](https://github.com/4paradigm/Spark/).
+Refer to the [Spark Distribution Documentation for OpenMLDB Optimization](../tutorial/openmldbspark_distribution.md#openmldb-spark-distribution) and the [Installation and Deployment Documentation](../deploy/install_deploy.md#modifyingtheconfigurationfileconftaskmanagerproperties) for more detailed information.

-## The Preparation and Preliminary Knowledge
+## Preparation and Preliminary Knowledge

 This article is centered around the development and deployment of OpenMLDB CLI.
 To begin, you should download the sample data and initiate the OpenMLDB CLI.
 We recommend using Docker images for a streamlined experience.